Escalation Matrix

 1) Start

-The process begins with the initiation of the Escalation based on predetermined criteria.
-These criteria can encompass various factors, including financial considerations, the involvement of personnel, technical attributes, or specific functionality requirements.
-It is imperative to include all relevant details, such as identifying the affected customers, delineating the impacted services, referencing associated records, and providing essential contact information.
+The process begins with the initiation of the Escalation, which is based on predetermined criteria.
+These criteria can include several factors.
+These include financial considerations, the involvement of personnel, technical attributes, or specific functionality requirements.
+Although it is imperative to include all relevant details, such as identifying the affected customers, delineating the impacted services, referencing associated records, and providing essential contact information.

 2) Communicate

 Timely and clear communication is the lifeblood of the Escalation process.
-Within the initial hour of the Escalation, it is essential to notify internal stakeholders and affected customers about its commencement.
-To maintain a transparent and informed process, a continuous flow of updates is crucial.
+Within the initial hour of the Escalation, it’s important to notify internal stakeholders and affected customers about its commencement.
+Furthermore, to maintains a transparent and informed process, a continuous flow of updates is crucial.
 Developing a comprehensive action plan is pivotal, and this plan should be informed by the information contained within the Escalation record.

 3) Resolve

-The resolution stage necessitates adaptability and a readiness to respond to new information and insights from subject matter experts.
+The resolution stage requires adaptability and a willingness to respond to new information and insights from subject matter experts.
 Mobilising a dedicated task force is often required to address the technical event and devise a detailed plan for resolution.
-Officially declaring the resolution is the culmination of this stage, and this resolution should be communicated to both internal and external parties.
-Ensuring that impacted customers regain access to any disrupted services is an integral part of this step.
+Furthermore, officially declaring the resolution is the foremost step of this stage, and this resolution should be communicated to both internal and external parties.
+This ensures that impacted customers can regain access to any disrupted services, which is an integral part of this step.

 4) Close